jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 #Develop with Bluemix Live Sync and Node.js

-Last modified: 6 March 2015
+Last modified: 24 March 2015

 Time: 30 minutes

 If you are building a Node.js app, you can quickly update it on IBM® Bluemix™ and develop as you would on the desktop by using Bluemix Live Sync.
 You can use Bluemix Live Sync on the command line, through the Desktop Sync feature, and in the Web IDE, through the Live Edit feature.
 You can also [use Bluemix Live Sync to debug Node.js apps][2].
 [Learn more about Bluemix Live Sync][4].

-In this tutorial, you deploy a Node.js app and then update it by using IBM Bluemix DevOps Services and Bluemix Live Sync.
+In this tutorial, you deploy a Node.js app and then update it by using IBM&reg; Bluemix&trade; DevOps Services and Bluemix Live Sync.
 You can see the changes to your running Bluemix app immediately, without waiting for redeployment.

 * [Learning objectives](#objectives)
 * [Before you begin](#prereq)